Herd immunity and COVID-19: What you need to know

 How is herd immunity achieved?

-However, there are some major problems with relying on community infection to create herd immunity to the virus that causes COVID-19.
-First, it isn't yet clear if infection with the COVID-19 virus makes a person immune to future infection.
+There are some major problems with relying on community infection to create herd immunity to the virus that causes COVID-19:

 How can you slow the transmission of COVID-19?

-- Stay home as much as possible and keep distance between yourself and others (within about 6 feet, or 2 meters) if COVID-19 is spreading in your community, especially if you have a higher risk of serious illness.
-Keep in mind some people may have the COVID-19 virus and spread it to others, even if they don't have symptoms or don't know they have COVID-19.
+- Keep distance between yourself and others when you're in indoor public spaces if you're not fully vaccinated.
+This is especially important if you have a higher risk of serious illness.
+Keep in mind some people may have COVID-19 and spread it to others, even if they don't have symptoms or don't know they have COVID-19.

 - Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer that contains at least 60% alcohol.